-Providers are able to track the status of a certification application through the Portal.
-By clicking on the "Certification Tracking Search" quick link in the Provider area of the Portal and entering their ATN, providers will receive current information on their application, such as whether it's being processed or has been returned for more information.
+Providers are able to track the status of a certification application through the Portal by entering their ATN.
+Providers will receive current information on their application, such as whether it's being processed or has been returned for more information.